Princeaddo1199/Tour-Guide/README.md

+#Packages to install to test the app on your end
+--npm packages to install
+1. react native async storage
+2. react navigation
+3. react native onboarding swiper
+4. expo vector icons

 # 🧭 Tour Guide App - Backend

 This is the backend of the Tour Guide application.
 It provides APIs for user authentication and tour data.
 Built with **Node.js**, **Express**, and **MongoDB**.